 If you’re coming to a surfing community, then you might be the type to want the complete surfing lifestyle experience, including an incredibly chill place to stay, hang, and meet some other travelers.
 That’s precisely what the Tamarindo Backpackers Hostel offers, as well as being right next to the beach.

 As well as offering the highly lauded SALT Surf School (or Surf as Life Therapy), Tamarindo Backpackers Hotel offers both private and shared rooms from $50 a night.
 There’s free high-speed Wifi, free towels, a pool with jacuzzi jets to cool off in, all-day air conditioning, and even free coffee.

+If you’re looking for a more luxurious stay whilst surfing Tamarindo, you may want to check out the JW Marriott at Guanacaste.
 Part of a world-famous premier hotel chain spanning the world, the JW Marriott at Guanacaste is roughly 4 miles from Tamarindo, meaning you can get there in less than an hour simply by walking.
 It’s a little further removed from some of the options that are right on the beach, but it offers the premium hotel experience in exchange.

 With multiple room types on offer, it is packed with amenities, including AC, a beauty shop, bookstore, ATMs, buffet breakfasts, and even babysitting services.
 If you can fit a world-class hotel experience into your Tamarindo trip budget, then it’s worth considering at $629 a night.

 Our final surf camp recommendation in Tamarindo is Tamarindo village.
 Tamarindo Village is a three-level community of lovely little villas, perfectly positioned for the beaches, shops, and eateries.
 Situated on a hillside overlooking the greenery and ocean below, it’s an idyllic retreat.